 You know your accounts receivable (AR) department needs overhauling—you've been saying it for years—and now you've been tasked as just the person to do it.

 Before you begin researching solutions, take mental note of the reasons you think you need to go in a new direction.
 Better yet, write them down and try to quantify impacts.
 Here are a couple points from a typical scenario:

 - Your way of manually processing incoming paper payments or using a really costly lockbox solution has hit a wall.

 When you automate the cash application process, say goodbye to the paper trail.
-Postage rates decline, auto cash rate soars, invoices clear faster and you get more accurate (and lower) DSO.
+Postage rates decline, auto cash rate soars, invoices clear faster and you get more accurate (and lower) days sales outstanding (DSO).

 Many customers want to send more electronic payments.
 And why shouldn't they be able to?
 It's cheaper, quicker, and timelier.
 But if you're in the cash application business, you know very well why you're not out there convincing more people to pay this way: the pain of electronics is stopping you.
 Decoupled remittances and issues with EDI 820 data mapping are two of the most common reasons companies are reluctant to encourage their customers to pay electronically.

 So when you can show your executive team a solution that not only automates checks, but also works with electronic payments and their decoupled remittances, that solution will sell itself.

 You may think that automating your cash application process is a benefit only to you and your company.
 But look a little deeper and you'll see how it's great for your customers, too (and they don't even have to change their behavior).